bkostadi/Lung-Nodule/README.md

-# lung_nodule_paper
+# Estimating the Area of a Lung Nodule from an X-ray Image

-Data and code for the paper "Estimating the Area of a Lung Nodule from an X-ray Image"
+> This is the data and code repository for the paper *Estimating the Area of a Lung Nodule from an X-ray Image*.